 You have the option to select how, when, and for what information you would like to receive notifications.
 This can be very helpful when keeping track of items such as discussion posts, assignment due dates, and exams.
 Visit Canvas Notification Preference Support and follow the instructions for setting up your notification preferences.
 The video below this table provides additional information.

-To ensure that your Canvas e-mail messages forward to your regular e-mail account immediately, check the "Notify me right away" option (the checkmark) for each item under "Conversations" in Notification Preferences.
+To ensure that your Canvas Inbox messages forward to your regular e-mail account immediately, check the "Notify me right away" option (the checkmark) for each item under "Conversations" in Notification Preferences.

 |Set your timezone||

 |Download the Canvas App||For information on using the app by device, please see the following:|

 Video Tutorial: Canvas Notification Preferences (2:56)

 Sometimes, questions arise as to whom to contact about a certain issue.
 Generally, the following are the best options.

 Discussion Forums (in Canvas)